Coming in 2021

+He laughed and backed away, bobbing his head.
 “And for a hundred years, they lived free.”
-Deneb bobbed his head.

-I shook mine and laughed.
-Looking at Chara, she caught my gaze and laughed as well.
-Soon, we all laughed as we arrived at the village square.
+I shook mine and laughed as I looked at Chara.
+She caught my gaze and laughed as well.
+Soon, we entered the village square.

 5 – THE NURTURING

-My three siblings and I walked into the village square and stood with our fellow villagers before a covered platform.
-It rose a foot above the ground and supported the ER—the Ethereal Receiver, which perched on it like an eagle eyeing its helpless prey.
+My three siblings and I walked into the village square and stood with our fellow villagers before a three-foot-high, covered platform—the Ethereal Receiver, perched on it like an eagle eyeing its helpless prey.

-The bowl-shaped plate of the ER, nine feet across, sat on its platform perch.
-Its twin hung twelve feet above it from a pointed roof.
+The bowl-shaped plate of the ER, nine feet across, sat on the platform.
+Its upside-down twin hung twelve feet above it from a pointed roof.
 A hollow, metal barrel, suspended in a wooden frame on wheels, rested to the right of the ER at the front of the platform.
-A handle stuck out from the frame facing the Supreme Mayor.
+A handle stuck out from the right side of the frame toward the Supreme Mayor.

 Chara eased her hand on my arm and smiled.
 “Get us a good number, Electra.”

 I jerked the cube away.
-“Wait a minute, Meri Diana.”
+“Wait a minute, sis.”

 “Is it a good number?”
 Deneb bounced up and down.